-Box 26: Using a longitudinal approach in Somalia
+Using a Longitudinal Approach in Somalia

 A longitudinal design was used to understand the impact of the Community Cares program in Somalia.
-To address some of the potential issues of using a longitudinal design in a conflict-affected setting, the research team from John Hopkins and their NGO partners (Comitato Internazionale per lo Sviluppo dei Popoli - CISP) had to carefully consider the study design.
-Researchers made a significant effort to prevent loss to follow up by not only getting the phone numbers of the participants themselves but also the contact information for others in the family, close friends, etc. In the end the researchers ended up developing a database of contacts and alternative contacts with at least 2-3 numbers at least for each participant.
-The team also relied on community guides who were themselves from the affected communities to track participants - even when they moved - for follow up data collection.
+To address some of the potential issues of using a longitudinal design in a conflictaffected setting, the research team from John Hopkins and their NGO partner (Comitato Internazionale per lo Sviluppo dei Popoli - CISP) had to carefully consider the study design.
+Researchers made a significant effort to prevent loss to follow-up by not only getting the phone numbers of the participants themselves but also the contact information for others in the family, close friends, etc. In the end, the researchers ended up developing a database of contacts and alternative contacts with at least 2-3 numbers for each participant.
+The team also relied on community guides who were from the affected communities themselves to track participants - even when they moved - for follow-up data collection.

-In addition, data was collected during a moment when the affected population in the chosen areas of Somalia was relatively stable.
+In addition, data were collected during a moment when the affected population in the chosen areas of Somalia was relatively stable.
 If it had been a period of acute conflict or famine that caused considerable migration, this longitudinal approach may not have been as successful.